-(f) Whistle Blowing
+(f) Whistle-blowing

-The AC reviews arrangements by which employee of the Company and of the Group may in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters and ensure that arrangements are in place for the independent investigation of such matters and for appropriate follow-up action.
+The AC reviews arrangements by which employees of the Company and of the Group may in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters and ensure that arrangements are in place for the independent investigation of such matters and for appropriate follow up action.
+The AC vigorously ensures the identity and safety of employees who come forward are fully protected.